Algiers tramway: CFRA network

 CFRA trams at the Place du Gouvernement in the early 1900s.

 The largest network was that of the Chemins de fer sur routes d'Algérie, or the CFRA.
-Starting in 1898, the company decided to electrify the central part of its steam-hauled local and interurban rail network for around 17 kilometres from Maison-Carrée (now El Harrach) to Deux-Moulins in the area of Saint-Eugene (now Bologhine) via the city centre and the Place du Gouvernement.
-While doing this, the company also rerouted the steam-hauled line to run via Algiers' coastal boulevards instead of on inner-city streets, with the new route paralleling the standard-gauge intercity mainline out of Algiers main station and running north under Bab-el-Oued in a tunnel until it met with the electric tramline at its terminus in Deux-Moulins.
-The second electrified line of the network, which branched off of the first line at the Champ de Manœuvres and ran for 6 kilometres south to Kouba via Ruisseau and Belcourt (now Hussein Dey), opened in 1905, bringing the total length of the CFRA network to its all-time high of 23 kilometres.
+Starting in 1898, the company decided to electrify the central part of its steam-hauled local and interurban rail network for around 17 km from Maison-Carrée (now El Harrach) to Deux-Moulins in the area of Saint-Eugene (now Bologhine) via the city centre and the Place du Gouvernement (now the Place des Martyrs).
+While doing this, the company also rerouted the steam-hauled line to run via Algiers' coastal boulevards instead of on inner-city streets, with the new route paralleling the standard-gauge intercity mainline out of Algiers station and running north under Bab-el-Oued in a tunnel until it met with the electric tramline at its terminus in Deux-Moulins.
+The second electrified line of the network, which branched off of the first line at the Champ de Manœuvres and ran for 6 km south to Kouba via Ruisseau and Belcourt (now Hussein Dey), opened in 1905, bringing the total length of the CFRA network to its all-time high of 23 km.

 By the end of the Second World War, however, the network was falling out of favour with many local residents, who saw the trams as a detriment to car traffic.
 As a result, several tram lines were closed and subsequently replaced with trolleybuses, with the Ruisseau-Kouba part of the Champ de Manœuvres-Kouba line being the first to be closed in 1945.
-The last trams ran on the CFRA network from Nelson (near Bab-el-Oued) to Ruisseau on the 21st of May 1957.
+The last trams ran on the CFRA network from Nelson (near Bab-el-Oued) to Ruisseau on May 21, 1957.

 TMS network

 The second network of trams was operated by the Tramways et Messageries du Sahel, or the TMS.
-The TMS operated a single 6.4 kilometre long line which started at the Place du Gouvernement in the city centre and ran east to Ben Aknoun via El Biar and Châteauneuf, and opened in 1904.
+The TMS operated a single 6.4 km long line which started at the Place du Gouvernement in the city centre and ran east to Ben Aknoun via El Biar and Châteauneuf, and opened in 1904.
 The line encountered grades exceeding 60% and had an extremely windy route with several hairpin bends.
 Although the line enjoyed relative popularity when it opened, in 1935 a bus service was launched from the city centre to El Biar on a longer, but less steep, route that quickly began to attract passengers from the TMS tramline.
 As a result, the TMS was in disarray and was bought out by the departmental authorities of Algiers, who later entrusted ownership of the tramway to the CFRA in January 1937.
 The line was fully closed and replaced by trolleybuses in 1939.